 Steaming the roasted red peppers to remove the skin

-Regardless of the method used to roast the red peppers, once the peppers are removed from the heat source, they need to be steamed to remove their skins easily.
+Regardless of the method used to roast the red peppers, once they are removed from the heat source, they need to be steamed to easily remove their skins.

 - This process will help to peel the tough skin from them more easily.